metapieman/shopping-lisp/README.md

 Emacs package to create shopping lists from recipes.

 This aim of this package is to make grocery shopping easy.
-You selects which recipes to make, and a shopping list is created with the ingredients nicely sorted into categories (vegetables, fruit, grains, etc.).
+You select which recipes to make, and a shopping list is created with the ingredients nicely sorted into categories (vegetables, fruit, grains, etc.).
 It is easy to add recipes and ingredient categories.